Matt Doherty to make first start as O’Neill makes six changes

 Denmark boss Age Hareide made just a single change to the side which beat Wales 2-0 as Ajax’s Kasper Dolberg replaced the injured Christian Eriksen, who scored a hat-trick on his side’s last visit to the Aviva Stadium in November last year.

-REPUBLIC OF IRELAND (v Denmark): Randolph; Duffy, Keogh, K Long; Christie, Hendrick, Arter, O’Dowda, Doherty; McClean, S Long.
+REPUBLIC OF IRELAND (v Denmark): Randolph; Duffy, Keogh, K Long; Doherty, Hendrick, Arter, O’Dowda, Christie; McClean, S Long.

 DENMARK: Schmeichel; Dalsgaard, Kjaer (capt), Jorgensen, Stryger Larsen; Braithwaite, Schone, Delaney, Sisto; Dolberg, Poulsen.